 1880, The contract for construction of the Canadian Pacific Railway was signed (ratified by the Canadian Parliament in 1881),

 24 June 1880, Canada�s national anthem, �Oh Canada�, was first sung.
 Music was by Calixa Lavallee, and the words in French were composed by Adolphe Routhier.
 The English lyrics were written by Robert Weir in 1908.

 9 May 1880, George Brown, Canadian statesman, died (born 29 November 1918).

 1879, Canada, under a Conservative government, raised customes duties against imports from the US, to protect Canadian industry.

-23/5/1873.
-The North West Mounted Police were established in Canada.
+23 May 1873.
+The Royal North West Mounted Police were established in Canada.
 Their name was changed to The Royal Canadian Mounted Police on 1 February 1920.

 1871, Canada signed the Treaty of Washington with the USA, settling fisheries rights and the usage of certain canals.